sybrew/emoji-settings/readme.txt

 1. That's it!
 Enjoy!

 == Changelog ==

+= 1.0.9 =
+* Improved: Overall sanitation (WordPress.com VIP standards).
+* Changed: The class loader function caches the filter within as well.
+* Other: Cleaned up code.
+* Note: Plugin license is upgraded from GPLv2+ to GPLv3.

 = 1.0.8 =
 * Improved: (performance) Saving Writing Settings no longer casts the Emoji Setting to an 1 or 0 string when it's already an 1 or 0 string.